-Push lighter in to activate.
-When ready to use, it will spring out automatically.
-Replace lighter in non-activated position.
-The cigarette lighter socket can be used to power 12-volt appliances (e.g. flashlight, vacuum cleaner).
+This socket can be used to power small 12 volt DC appliances such as a cellular phone or a vacuum cleaner.
 The maximum power consumption allowed for appliances plugged in this socket is 130 watts.
-Make sure the appliances are equipped with suitable plugs that will not damage the socket.
+Make sure appliances are equipped with suitable plugs that will not damage the socket.